George Raynor: 1948 Olympic Games

 The following year, Sweden won the 1948 Olympic Games title defeating Yugoslavia 3–1 in the final, in front of 60,000 at Wembley.
 This was after having surpassed Austria, Denmark and South Korea in the earlier stages.
 At that stage, Raynor was assisted by Putte Kock.
 They had assessed the team and decided that Nils Liedholm and Kjell Rosén could work effectively as defensive midfielders.
 The team had a core of players who would go on to play in Italy's Serie A championship.
 Gunnar Gren, Gunnar Nordahl and Liedholm (later called Gre-No-Li) formed an inventive striking force and each was picked up by Italian scouts following the gold-medal victory.
 Raynor was the last English manager to lead a team to Olympic Gold until Bev Priestman did so for the Canada women's national soccer team at the Tokyo 2020 Olympics.

 1950 World Cup

-Divested of his best players, and belaboured by the constraints of domestic initiative, whereby professionals were barred from playing for the national side, Raynor was still able to qualify the side for the 1950 FIFA World Cup in Brazil, where the team overcame Italy and finished in third place; losing 3–2 to the eventual champions, Uruguay, after they were beaten 7–1 by a brilliant Brazilian team.
+Despite losing several key players and facing domestic restrictions that prevented professionals from playing for the national team, Raynor still qualified the side for the 1950 FIFA World Cup in Brazil.
+There the team defeated Italy and finished in third place, losing 3–2 to the eventual champions, Uruguay, after previously losing 7–1 to Brazil.